Quick Facts about Odum's Labs

 Deep Freeze software is installed improving the reliability of lab computers, especially those in high-use areas and increasing the overall availability of working machines in the library.
 Deep Freeze is a piece of software that 'saves' the computer's configuration, settings, etc. Anyone can change the desktop, install/delete programs, change software configurations, etc., but on restart, the computer returns to the original settings.
 Save your work often!

-Odum Library has over 200 computers available for use by VSU students, staff and faculty. iMacs are available in the Media Center along with other specialized software.
-For a complete list of computer labs available on campus, click here.
+Odum Library has over 200 computers available for use by VSU students, staff and faculty. iMacs are available in the New Media Center along with other specialized software.

-Anyone without an Active Directory account will need to use the designated public machines, which are located on the 2nd Floor, outside of Room 2609.
-There are four public workstations available to the public.
-(Library Hours)
+Anyone without a Single Sign On account will need to use the designated public computers, which are located on the 2nd Floor, behind the Reference Desk.
+There are two workstations available to the public.

 The computers in Odum Library contain the following software packages: